wcohen/sediment/docs/pop.rst

 relative freqency of calls between various functions.
 The files are only required to list functions that have samples::

-  gen_profiles_merge  merged_file_name weight1 file1 weight2 file2 ... ...
+  gen_profiles_merge  -o merged_file_name -w weight1 -f file1 -w weight2 -f file2 ... ...

 The gen_profile_merge script combines the multiple files received into a single merged file.
 The floating point numerical weights allow